World War I casualties: Casualties by post-war (1924) borders

 The following estimates of Belarusian deaths, within contemporary borders, were made by a Russian historian in a 2004 handbook of human losses in the 20th century.
 Total dead 130,000: including military losses 70,000 with the Russian forces.
 Civilian dead were 60,000.

 The following estimates of Ukrainian deaths, within contemporary borders, were made by a Russian historian in a 2004 handbook of human losses in the 20th century.
 Total dead 590,000: including military losses 450,000,(Erlikman did not break out military losses between Austro-Hungarian and Russian armed forces).
 Civilian dead were 140,000.

 The Belgian Congo was part of the Kingdom of Belgium during the war.
 A Russian historian Vadim Erlikman in a 2004 handbook of human losses in the 20th century based on sources published in the Soviet Union and Russia estimated a total of 155,000 deaths in the Belgian Congo during the war.

 Czechoslovakia was part of Austro-Hungary during the war.
 The estimates of Czechoslovak deaths within 1991 borders were made by a Russian historian in a 2004 handbook of human losses in the 20th century.
 Total dead 185,000: including military losses 110,000 with the Austro-Hungarian forces and POW deaths in captivity of 45,000.
 Civilian dead due to famine and disease were 30,000.
 The Czechoslovak Legions fought with the armies of the Allies during the war.

 Estonia was part of the Russian Empire during the war and about 100,000 Estonians served in the Russian Army.
 Of them about 10,000 were killed.

 From 1809 Finland was an autonomous Grand Duchy in the Russian Empire until the end of 1917.
-Finland's autonomous status meant that Finns were exempt from conscription into the Russian Army, though approximately 800 Finns voluntarily served during World War I. According to data regarding Finnish war casualties, 317 Finns were killed between 1914 and 1917.
+Finland's autonomous status meant that Finns were exempt from conscription into the Russian Army.
+Approximately 800 Finns voluntarily served during World War I. According to data regarding Finnish war casualties, 317 Finns were killed between 1914 and 1917.